-Virtually every release of a major new version of Windows includes a bunch of new Windows shortcuts, and Windows 10 is no exception.
+Virtually every release of a significant new version of Windows includes a bunch of new Windows shortcuts, and Windows 10 is no exception.

-Some people like to use a mouse and avoid keyboards as much as possible, but the rest of us love the speed and efficiency achieved by replacing three, four or more clicks with a keystroke.
-Turn off.
+Some people like to use a mouse and avoid keyboards as much as possible, but the rest of us love the speed and efficiency achieved by replacing three, four, or more clicks with a keystroke.

 If you like to save time by using a keyboard as much as I do, check out this extensive list of (mostly) brand new Windows 10 shortcuts: